• Skip to primary navigation

 This salad uses kalamata olives and fresh mozzarella cheese.
 Both items can be found in the deli area of a grocery store.
 Not all stores carry an olive bar, but when they do, they often carry fresh mozzarella too.
 These mozzarella balls are small, about the same size as the olives and cherry tomatoes.

 The water will become a bit murky.
-I then pour the quinoa into a very fine mesh strainer and rinse under water.
+I then pour the quinoa into a very fine mesh strainer and rinse it under water.
 Then cook according to package directions.

 Check out this post on how to cook quinoa.